tpg/inuminate-js/README.md

     ]);
 }
 ```
 The library exposes an `Inuminate` class.
 Update your application's entry with by adding to the `setup` method that is passed to `createInertiaApp`.
-Don't create a new instance of `Inuminate` inside the `navigate` event otherwise you'll lose referrer data.

 ```javascript
 import {Inuminate} from 'https://inuminate.com/tracker/inuminate';